 You could spend months just traveling around and checking everything out in Italy.

-Yes, Rome and Venice are places you can’t miss on your trip to Italy, but the crowds can be overwhelming and sometimes you just want some nice escapes within Italy without all the tourists.
+Yes, Rome and Venice are places you can’t miss on your trip, but the crowds can be overwhelming and sometimes you just want some nice escapes without all the tourists.

-Crowds are my least favorite part about traveling.
-Which is why I tend to look for hidden gems and off the beaten path places when I am traveling.
+This is why I tend to look for hidden gems and off-the-beaten-path places when I am traveling.

-Luca is an off the beaten path location in Italy.
+Lucca is an off-the-beaten-path location in Italy.
 It is a walled city and has so much to offer.
 Like all places in Italy, the food here is unreal.

 2. San Remo

 San Remo is the perfect place to escape to on the Italian Rivera.
 If you thought the French Rivera is where it is at, you are greatly mistaken.